Making Gum Arabic

 - Well-capped, gum Arabic liquid keeps at room temperature for several days

-- To keep 6-8 months, add 1drop clove oil and refrigerate.
+- To keep 6-8 months, add 1drop essential oil to prevent mold from forming and refrigerate.

 - If gum thickens, add a few drops of distilled water